hulkdx/DocsK8S/README.md

 ### Node
 a server (physical / virtual machine)

-- Master node: is a node that manages worker noder.
+- Master node: is a node that manages worker nodes.

 ### Pod
 - Contains a docker container